Andonome/stories/effect_summaries.md

 Life gains unnatural properties.
 Each level of Potency reduces Charisma by 1.
 Charisma cannot go lower than -5.

-0. Target gains wings.
-Flight is possible only if Dexterity is higher than Strength
-1. Target gains gills.
-They can breathe underwater, but any exertion on air incurs +1 Fatigue
-1. Target gains claws.
+0. Target gains claws.
 They deal HP damage with unarmed attacks, and can grapple and attack in the same move. +1 bonus for climbing, -1 penalty for using any tools that require Dexterity, including weapons
-1. Target can move as a quadruped, with increased speed.
+1. Target can move as a quadruped, at double their normal movement.
 Both hands must be free.
 Speed has -1 penalty whenever target is moving on two legs
 1. Target gains DR 3. -1 Dexterity penalty
+1. Target gains gills.
+They can breathe underwater, but any exertion on air incurs +1 Fatigue.
+1. Target gains wings.
+Flight is possible only if Speed is higher than Strength + DR.

 ## Big